 “Discovered Corylus rostrata in swamp and near spring!” [this is Beaked Hazelnut and now classified as C. cornuta]; “Found Rubus occidentalis on plateau!” [this is Black Raspberry which she had found previously in another spot.]

-In late August she picked 11 giant puffballs and a number of other mushroom.
-There was an area east of the bog that she referred to a ‘puffball flats’; on Aug.
+In late August she picked 11 giant puffballs and a number of other mushrooms.
+There was an area east of the wetland that she referred to a ‘puffball flats’; on Aug.
 24th discovered several night hawks in the Garden.
 The Fringed Gentian was in bloom on August 29th.